RBF-HS: Recursive Best-First Hitting Set Search: Evaluation

-We make the following observations:\footnote{Note that all tested algorithms \emph{always} return exactly the same minimal diagnoses as output because they provenly have the same features soundness, completeness and best-firstness.
-Hence, any savings observed do \emph{not} arise at the cost of losing any theoretical guarantees.} \begin{enumerate}[itemsep=2pt,label=\emph{(\arabic*)},align=left,leftmargin=0pt,labelwidth=-0.5\parindent] \item \emph{Favorable space-time tradeoff:} Whenever the diagnosis problem was non-trivial to solve, i.e., required a runtime of more than one second (which was the case in 94\,\% of the tested cases), RBF-HS trades space favorably for time.
-In other words, compared to HS-Tree, the factor of memory saved by RBF-HS is higher than the factor of incurred time overhead in all interesting cases (blue bar is higher than orange one). \item \emph{Substantial space savings:} Space savings of RBF-HS range from significant to tremendous, and often reach values larger than 10 (in 45\,\% of the cases) and up to 50 (ENT) and 57 (SPL).
+\item \emph{Substantial space savings:} Space savings of RBF-HS ranged from significant to tremendous (cf.\ Figs.~\ref{fig:results_card_SPL} and \ref{fig:results_card_ENT}), and often reached factors larger than 10 (in 45\,\% of the cases) and up to 50 (ENT) and 57 (SPL).
 In other words, HS-Tree required up to 57 times as much memory for the same tasks as RBF-HS did.
-On average, the factor of memory saved amounted to 14.1 for ENT and to 13.8 for SPL, i.e., RBF-HS required an average of less than 8\,\% of the memory HS-Tree consumed. \item \emph{Often even runtime improvements:} In 35\,\% (ENT) and 38\,\% (SPL) of the cases RBF-HS exhibited \emph{both} a lower or equal runtime compared with HS-Tree \emph{and} saved significant portions of memory (blue bar goes up, orange one goes down).
+On average, the factor of memory saved amounted to 14.1 for ENT and to 13.8 for SPL, i.e., RBF-HS required an average of less than 8\,\% of the memory HS-Tree consumed.
+Note, in five scenarios (involving the ontologies K and C), HS-Tree required slightly less memory than RBF-HS, which however does not carry weight due to the fact that hitting set trees were very small (diagnoses of cardinality one, cf.\ Tab.~\ref{tab:dataset}) in these runs. \item \emph{Often even runtime improvements:} In 35\,\% (ENT) and 38\,\% (SPL) of the cases, RBF-HS exhibited \emph{both} a lower runtime compared with HS-Tree \emph{and} saved significant portions of memory (blue bar goes up, orange one goes down; cf.\ Figs.~\ref{fig:results_card_SPL} and \ref{fig:results_card_ENT}).
 This observation may appear surprising at first sight, since RBF-HS relies on forgetting and re-exploring, whereas HS-Tree keeps all relevant information in memory.
 However, also studies comparing classic (non-hitting-set) best-first searches have observed that linear-space approaches can outperform exponential-space ones in terms of runtime \cite{zhang1995performance}.
 One reason for this is that, at the processing of each node, the management (node insertion and removal) of an exponential-sized priority queue of open nodes requires time linear in the current tree depth.
-Hence, when the queue management time of HS-Tree outweighs the time for redundant node regenerations expended by RBF-HS, then the latter will outperform the former. \item \emph{Whenever it takes RBF-HS long, use HBF-HS:} In those cases (for ENT) where RBF-HS manifested a 20\,\% or higher time overhead, the use of HBF-HS (with a mere allowance of 400 nodes in memory before the switch is triggered) could \emph{always} reduce the runtime to equally as much or even less that of HS-Tree.
-At the same time, remarkably, memory consumption of HBF-HS \emph{never} exceeded 416 nodes, whereas HS-Tree required memory for up to more than half a million nodes, which amounts to a deterioration factor of over 1000 compared to HBF-HS.
-Similar observations can be made in case of SPL, where, e.g., a runtime overhead factor of 10.4 (the worst value for RBF-HS we measured in all our experiments, see SPL20, case O, Fig.~\ref{fig:results_card_SPL}) could be reduced to a factor of 0.98 (i.e., to even a 2\,\% \emph{better} runtime than HS-Tree's) by means of HBF-HS.
+Hence, when the queue management time of HS-Tree outweighs the time for redundant node regenerations expended by RBF-HS, then the latter will outperform the former. \item \emph{Whenever it takes RBF-HS long, use HBF-HS:} In those cases where RBF-HS manifested a significant (20\,\% or higher) time overhead versus HS-Tree, the use of HBF-HS (with a mere allowance of 400 nodes in memory before the switch from HS-Tree to RBF-HS is triggered) could almost always reduce the runtime to times comparable with those of HS-Tree (cf.\ Fig.~\ref{fig:results_HBF-HS_card}).
+The median time overhead of HBF-HS compared to HS-Tree was some 0\,\% for ENT and 3\,\% for SPL, where HBF-HS led to even better times than HS-Tree in 44\,\% (ENT) and 42\,\% (SPL) of the cases.
+At the same time, remarkably, the memory consumption of HBF-HS \emph{never} exceeded 416 nodes, whereas HS-Tree required memory for up to more than half a million nodes, which amounts to a deterioration factor of over 1000 compared to HBF-HS.
+The time savings over RBF-HS achieved by HBF-HS were substantial in many cases, reaching up to 70\,\% for ENT and maxima of over 90\,\% for SPL (see the gray circles in Fig.~\ref{fig:results_HBF-HS_card}).
+For instance, in the scenario SPL, 20 for ontology O, the runtime overhead factor of 10.4 versus HS-Tree (the worst value for RBF-HS measured in all experiments, cf.\ Fig.~\ref{fig:results_card_SPL}), could be reduced to a factor of 0.98 by means of HBF-HS.
+That is, the use of HBF-HS transformed a 940\,\% time overhead of RBF-HS to an even 2\,\% faster runtime than HS-Tree's.